ONSAS/ONSAS.jl/benchmark/README.md

 ```

 A shell script, `runbenchmarks.sh`, is also provided.
 In that case, ensure to run
 the script from the directory containing your ONSAS development environment, or otherwise define the environment variable `ENV["ONSAS"]` containing such environment.
-Also an check `julia_command` variable is pointing to the julia binary.
+Moreover, `julia_command` needs to point to your Julia binary.

 ## How to compare benchmarks